 • Sear (optional): Heat a few tablespoons of oil in a Dutch oven pot over medium-high heat.
 Add the meat and sear for a few seconds on all sides.

 • Oven Method: Preheat oven to 300 degrees F. Pour coke around the pork in the Dutch oven pot.
 Cover pot with lid and cook for 3 hours.
 Remove lid and cook for an additional 1-2 hours, until pork is tender and easily pulls apart with a fork.
-Remove from oven and shred meat.
+Remove from pot then shred meat on a cutting board.
 Toss in barbecue sauce, if desired.

 • Slow Cooker Method: Place pork in slow cooker and pour coke around it.
 Cover and cook on LOW (recommended) 8 hours or high for 4-5 hours, until pork is tender and shreds easily with a fork.